 Transportation for people between cities and within is with buses.
 Private transportation is a lot with motorcycles and mopeds.
 Outside the cities a lot of transportation of goods is with donkey carts.
 In the towns, people drawn carts are frequently used to move goods around.
 And a lot of goods are carried by men and women on their heads, especially when they bring goods from the settlements to the markets and bring back their purchases.

-, but because of that of course it is more expensive as well.
+Sénégal is much better off than Mali, but because of that of course it is more expensive as well.
 The nature reserves seem to be worth visiting, certainly the one that I visited was great.
-This bird sanctuary certainly was the highlight of my visit to Senegal.
+This bird sanctuary certainly was the highlight of my visit to Sénégal.

 I have organized the pictures in several pages.

 All pictures are © Dr. Günther Eichhorn, unless otherwise noted.

 The total number of pictures online on my website from Sénégal is 255